catid/shorthair/README.md

 + You can dial the packet loss to any acceptable rate for your application.

-+ It's got a bounded RTT*3/2 upper-bound delay for the data it protects, which is the lower-bound for recovering data with ARQ.
++ It has a RTT*3/2 upper-bound delay for the data it protects, which is the lower-bound for recovering data with ARQ.

 + It supports variable-length data packets.